Email us at [email protected]

 It all starts in the first year of life.

 That’s when the brain forms its foundational wiring.
-Each physical milestone a baby hits—eye tracking, rolling, crawling, walking—activates specific parts of the brain and builds critical neural connections.
+Each physical milestone a baby hits - eye tracking, rolling, head lifting, crawling, walking- activates specific parts of the brain and builds critical neural connections.

 Miss a stage?
 Or rush through it?